What is the Occoneechee Lodge Trade-O-Ree?

 Ceremony Team Training

 One of the first things new Arrowmen get to experience in the OA is a ceremony.
-Come be a part of a team of fellow Arrowmen.
-Ryan Showman from Wahissa Lodge is going to be showing teams the best way to conduct a quality ceremony.
+Come be a part of a team of fellow Arrowmen and learn from experienced knowledgable ceremonialist.

 Dancing and Drumming